Patient Access to Medicinal Cannabis in South Australia

 SA Health is committed to ensuring South Australian consumers have access to the optimal range of treatments and services to promote the best health outcomes for patients and the community.

 Patients in South Australia can access medicinal cannabis medicines as a result of federal legislative changes which came into effect in November 2016 and the development of a patient access pathway.

-Importantly, medical practitioners must notify or apply for approval to the Commonwealth Department of Health (PDF 201KB) to supply and where necessary import, an unregistered medicinal cannabis product.
+Importantly, medical practitioners must notify or apply for approval to the Commonwealth TGA to prescribe an unregistered medicinal cannabis product.

 About the patient access pathway

 A patient access pathway for medicinal cannabis (PDF 153KB) was developed following consultation with stakeholders, including medical professionals, health practitioner organisations, consumers and health consumer groups, and industry.
 Under the pathway, legal requirements to prescribe medicinal cannabis products are aligned with those of other similarly scheduled medicines.
 Both South Australian and Commonwealth requirements are addressed in the pathway.

 The South Australian Controlled Substances Act 1984 regulates the prescribing and supply of medicines in South Australia and applies to medicinal cannabis products.

 - before commencing treatment for any person the medical practitioner reasonably believes to be dependent on drugs.